kcelia/Reminder/Cloud_AWS.md

     * AWS manages the encryption and decryption activities
     * You're in charge of administering those keys or rotating them  and lifecyrcle of those keys (you manage your own keys) 2.2 Client Side Encryption:
-    - The client encrypts his files locally by his own before uploading into S3
+    - The client encrypts his files locally by his own  Key before uploading into S3
+    - AWS just take care of the encryption and decryption process (they decrypt the file that you read)
     - The client choses his own encryption methodology
+    - The client manages his key (rotating, lifecycle)

 If you want to enforce the use of encryption for your files in S3, use a **Bucket Policy** to deny all PUT requests that don't include the **w-amz-server-side-encryption** parameter in the request header